Skip to content

 The Rough Guide to Rock (3rd Edition) – Received my copy just the other day.
 In terms of pages it seems to be one of the most extensive in the series.
 New ones will cost you a pretty penny at least on Amazon (136 dollars and 51 cents to be exact), but I found a brand-new copy via a local reseller for only 30 euro’s.
 Looking at all the reviews it doesn’t get five out of five from everyone for lacking some artists, bands (Slayer for example) or albums in what seems to be an ever expanding genre.

 The Rough Guide to Jazz (3rd Edition) – Before doing research I was sure to place a bet that this would be the most criticized book in the series.
-But actually almost all readers seem to be quite mild in their critique mentioning here and there some artists that are missing or should be featured more eloquently, the writing style in some chapters and the fact that it is mostly a biography of artists from A-Z. That may as well be the case, but I guess it was never the intention to write an all encompassing book about the history of Jazz and most readers seem to understand and appreciate the book.
+But actually almost all readers seem to be quite mild in their critique mentioning here and there some artists that are missing or should be featured more eloquently, the writing style in some chapters and the fact that it is mostly a biography of artists from A-Z. Be that as it may, I guess it was never the intention to write an all encompassing book about the history of Jazz and most readers seem to understand and appreciate the book.

 The Rough Guide to Country (1st Edition) – This could be the dark horse amongst the books I haven’t read yet in the series as from all the genres this is the one I’m least familiar with, but somehow intrigued.
 Kurt Wolff seems to do an excellent job in introducing Country music to fans and newcomers alike.
 There is some critique from collectors or fans of the genre that need no introduction or missing the artist that they are so fond about.
 For me, this won’t deteriorate my enthusiasm to learn and listen to something new.
 The only downside so far for me is that this book hasn’t been updated since it’s release in 2000 and is still within it’s first edition.